EithonNetwork/EithonLibrary/README.md

 ## Release history

+### 5.2 (2016-06-07)

+* BUG: Commands with mandatory parameters can complete value based on entered characters.

 ### 5.1.3 (2016-06-04)

 * BUG: Did some one-time initialization for every plugin by mistake.
 Now moved to EithonLibraryPlugin.